-I don’t think it always has to have enough fiber to hit 10:1, but the closer the better.
+I don’t think bread is bad for you if it doesn’t have enough fiber to hit 10:1, but the closer the better.

-There is a specific type of bread where this rule doesn’t apply.
+There is a specific type where this rule doesn’t apply.

 Here’s Why Real Sourdough Bread is Beneficial Even if it Doesn’t Meet the 10:1 Carb-to-Fiber Ratio